djismgaming/update-llamacpp-vulkan/README.md

 3. The script will:

-   1. Create the directory `C:\Users\<User>\apps\llamacpp-vulkan` (or clean it if it already exists).
+   1. Creates the base directory `C:\Users\<username>\apps\` if it doesn't exist
+   2. Creates or cleans the subdirectory `C:\Users\<username>\apps\llamacpp-vulkan\`
-   2. Download the latest `bin-win-vulkan-x64.zip`.
+   3. Downloads the latest `bin-win-vulkan-x64.zip` from GitHub
-   4. Extract the contents into the directory.
+   4. Extracts the contents to the llamacpp-vulkan folder
-   5. Append the directory to the user’s `PATH` if it isn’t already present.
+   5. Adds this folder to the user's PATH
-   6. Verify the installation by executing `llama-server.exe --version`.
+   6. Verifies installation by running `llama-server.exe --version`

 4. After the script completes, you can launch `llama-server.exe` from any terminal without providing a full path.